 Finally, the study's limitations and suggestions for future studies are presented.
 Firstly, the study has focused only on external pressures to be sustainable and not on internal pressures.
-It is unclear if such internal pressures did exist how their existence would impact adoption of formal environmental practices and environmental outcomes and manufacturing performance.
-This could be a subject for future study.
+It is unclear if such internal pressures exist generally and whether their existence will lead to different results with respect to adoption of formal environmental practices and environmental outcomes and manufacturing performance.
+This could be a subject for future studies.
 Future studies could also consider if there is a significant difference in outcomes between organisations that implement formal sustainability programs and those that choose less formal routes.
-Another fruitful avenue would be consider whether the presence of both external pressure and sustainable competencies leads to relatively better outcomes.
+Studies may also consider whether the presence of both external pressure and sustainable competencies would lead to relatively better outcomes than just the presence of external pressure.